 Polluted stormwater runoff is the number one cause of water pollution in Washington.
 In most cases in today, stormwater either does not receive any treatment before it enters our waterways or is inadequately treated.

 Polluted water creates numerous costs to the public and to wildlife.
 As the saying goes, “we all live downstream.”
 Communities that use surface water for their drinking supply must pay much more to clean up polluted water than clean water.

 Polluted water hurts the wildlife in creeks, streams, rivers and lakes.
 Dirt from erosion, also called sediment, covers up fish habitats.
 Fertilizers can cause too much algae to grow, which also hurts wildlife by using up the oxygen they need to survive.
 Soaps hurt fish gills and fish skin, and other chemicals damage plants and animals when they enter the water.

 The quantity of stormwater is also a problem.
-When stormwater falls on hard surfaces like roads, roofs, driveways and parking lots, it cannot seep into the ground, so it runs off to lower areas.
-To give you an idea of the difference a hard surface makes, consider the difference between one inch of rain falling onto a meadow and a parking lot.
-The parking lot sheds 16 times the amount of water that a meadow does!
+When stormwater falls on hard surfaces like roads, roofs, driveways and parking lots, it cannot seep into the ground, creating more volumes of surface runoff.

 As Sammamish grows and we build more rooftops, driveways, streets, and other hard or impervious surfaces, the land’s capacity to soak up and carry away excess water decreases.
 As a result, conditions that might result in a flood once every 100 years in an undeveloped area can cause flooding every four or five years after development has covered the land with impervious surfaces.
 The high volume of water also causes stream banks to erode and washes the wildlife that live there downstream.